Autopsy finds severe brain trauma in ex-NFL player accused of shooting 6 people - NewsBreak

 Adams’ sister told USA Today after the killings that her brother’s “mental health degraded fast and terribly bad” in recent years and that the family noticed “extremely concerning” signs of mental illness, including an escalating temper and personal hygiene neglect.

 As a rookie, Adams suffered a severe ankle injury and never played for the 49ers again.
 Later, with the Raiders, he had two concussions over three games in 2012.
-Because he didn’t retire by 2014, he wouldn’t have been eligible for testing as part of a broad settlement between the league and former players over long-lasting concussion-related injuries.World Games 2022: The Road to Birmingham Episode 1
+Because he didn’t retire by 2014, he wouldn’t have been eligible for testing as part of a broad settlement between the league and former players over long-lasting concussion-related injuries.Justices won’t block vaccine mandate for NY health workers

 The man’s family said in a prepared statement that they were not surprised by the results, but were shocked to learn how severe his condition was.